AdobeDocs/commerce-operations.en/help/installation/tutorials/backup.md

 Rolling back to a previous backup can silently fail, resulting in incomplete data being written to the file system or database using the [`magento setup:rollback`](uninstall-modules.md#roll-back-the-file-system-database-or-media-files) command.

-In some cases, a very long query string causes the user's allocated memory space to run out of memory because of too many recursive calls.
+Sometimes, a long query string causes the user's allocated memory space to run out of memory because of too many recursive calls.

-## How to set open files ulimit
+## How to set open files `ulimit`

 We recommend setting the open files [`ulimit`](https://ss64.com/bash/ulimit.html) for the file system user to a value of `65536` or more.

 You can do this either on the command line or you can make it a permanent setting for the user by editing their shell script.

-Before you continue, if you haven't done so already, switch to the [file system owner](../prerequisites/file-system/overview.md).
+Before you continue, if you haven't already done so, switch to the [file system owner](../prerequisites/file-system/overview.md).

 Command: